medvedevgroup/SibeliaZ/README.md

 * Git
 * CMake
 * A GCC compiler supporting C++11
+* zlib library (for the spoa aligner)

 SibeliaZ was tested with CMake 3.5.1 and gcc 5.4.0.
 The easiest way to install the dependencies is to use a package management system.
-For APT on Debian systems they can be installed by the following command, which should take only a couple of minutes:
+For APT on Debian systems, they can be installed by the following command, which should take only a couple of minutes:

-	sudo apt-get install git cmake g++
+	sudo apt-get install git cmake g++ zlib1g-dev

-Once you installed the things above, do the following:
+Once you have installed the things above, do the following:

 Clone the repository by running: